Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 ##### Net profit
 Net profit and net margin (Net profit as a percentage of revenue) is profit after all costs including backoffice costs deducted.

-Net profit indicates the ability of a business to make a
+Net profit indicates the ability of a business to generate a return.

+Net profit is EBITDA